-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds (250 original presets + their variations = 254 presets in total).
+You will receive all the sounds from all my demos plus extra (250 original presets + their variations = 254 presets in total).
 The patches have the mod wheel assigned, but the animate buttons are left unassigned so that you can assign them according to your needs.

 What format / import method?:

 My patches come under the name “WCOG” in a soundbank saved as a sysex file exported directly from my Peak & Summit.
 They will work on both synths!
 Also, you don’t need any custom / external wavetables.
 All you need is a standard factory unit of Peak or Summit.
 In the demo I’m sometimes using the bi-timbral setting of the Summit (multimode active).
 If you have a Peak, you will receive the soundpack as a collection of single layer patches.
 If you have a Summit, you will also get single layer patches plus the multimode setup from the demo.
 My pack will be imported to your bank A and bank B, but you can also use the Novation Components if you wish.

 There is no one style, because YOU decide what style these patches will be played in.
 It’s a wide variety of sounds that are meant to inspire, make you look at the synth in a different light and give you a great choice of directions.
 Some patches are bread & butter, some offbeat; they’re the result of me trying to find the limits of the instrument.
 The sounds are ready-to-use in music or can serve as starting points; just pick the textures or dynamics that you like and easily fine-tune them to suit your exact taste or purpose.